arunoda/fastai-shell/README.md

 Sometimes the current availability zone has no resources to start an instance.
 In that case, we should try another zone.<br/>
 Here's a simple utilty to test that.

-First of all, list zones and select a zone and a gpu:
+First of all invoke the folling command:

 ```
 fastai list-zones
 ```

+Then select a zone and a gpu.

-Then invoke this command:
+After that invoke this command:

 ```
 fastai test-zone <zone> <gpu>